 Tip 4: Stay socially connected

 When it comes to reducing the risk of dementia, it’s important to socialise.
 According to ACH Group dementia specialist Teresa Moran, some of the best social activities are those that combine physical and or mental stimulation.
 “This can include learning a new language or hobby, singing in a choir or dancing, looking after grandchildren, exercising in a group or simply coffee with friends and neighbours.”
 Teresa mentioned.
 ACH Group offers a wide range of social links experiences ranging from choirs and art classes to cooking classes, day trip, concert series and weekend getaways.
-Check out our latest experiences here.
+Check out our latest social experiences.

 Tip 5: Keep mentally stimulated